BeaglePilot/beaglepilot/reports/report_victor.md

     (tridge) it will need to instead have a "next_timer_tick" and sleep the right number of microseconds for that deadline (tridge) that will be needed to ensure we don't lose any ticks, and that we average 1kHz (tridge) later I think we'll need a thread per SPI bus, with an API to ask for regular transfers
-    - Look at the  lsm303d and l3gd20 drivers in the PX4Firmware tree See https://github.com/diydrones/PX4Firmware
-    - orientation fix
     - Implement in the UART-like TCP sockets the "*" option.
     - Flight tests (play around with RCInput in AP_HAL_Linux, ask Anuj about status)
     - Finish up the I2C driver to accept a bus number.
 Multi-i2c-aware driver.
     - Make the drivers platform agnostic.
     - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers
-    - Test all the other drivers
     - Ideas about the new AP_HAL_Linux (using dedicted threads for each SPI, etc.).
 Discuss in more detail with @tridge.

 Things to fix/Questions for the meeting: